HarkHorning/schedule-network-app/README.md

 # schedule-network-app

-A scheduling app made to make coordinating your schedules with others in your network seemless.
-Nothing built on the back-end
+A scheduling app project made with React and Django to make group scheduling easier.
+Nothing built on the back-end yet.

 made with React, Django, and MySQL